 The required print run for this flyer was low (less than 300), time was short, and the in-house copier was B&W only.
 So I opted for a typographically oriented design in black, printed on coloured paper.

 Yellow was picked for the paper to reflect the food/breakfast element, and to be eyecatching.
-It also shows off the blank printing to good effect.
+It also shows off the black printing to good effect.

 A stock vector was used for the bull, and cutlery was drawn in Illustrator.